Course: INFO 198 / BIOL 106B. University of Washington

 Week 1.
 Introduction to bull.
 What is bull?
 Concepts and categories of bull.
 The art, science, and moral imperative of calling bull.
-Brandolini’s Bullshit Asymmetry Principle.
+Brandolini’s Bull Asymmetry Principle.

 Week 2.
 Spotting bull.
 Truth, like liberty, requires eternal vigilance.
 How do you spot bull in the wild?
 Effect sizes, dimensions, Fermi estimation, and checks on plausibility.
 Claims and the interests of those who make them.
 Forensic data analysis: GRIM test, Newcomb-Benford law.

 Week 3.
 The natural ecology of bull.
 Where do we find bull?
 Why news media provide bull.
 TED talks and the marketplace for upscale bull.
 Why social media provide ideal conditions for the growth and spread of bull.

 Week 4.
 Causality One common source of bull data analysis arises when people ignore, deliberately or otherwise, the fact that correlation is not causation.
 The consequences can be hilarious, but this confusion can also be used to mislead.
 Confusing causality with necessity or sufficiency.
 Regression to the mean pitched as treatment effect.
 Milton Friedman's thermostat.
 Selection masked as transformation.

 Week 5.
 Statistical traps and trickery.
 Bayes rule and conditional probabilities.
 Base-rate fallacy / prosecutor's fallacy.
 Simpson's paradox.
 Data censoring.
 Will Rogers effect, lead-time bias, and length time bias.
 Means versus medians.
 Importance of higher moments.